core/cmp.rs

 400 #[stable(feature = "rust1", since = "1.0.0")]

-402 /// An ordering where a compared value is greater than another.
+402 /// An ordering where a compared value is equal to another.

 403 #[stable(feature = "rust1", since = "1.0.0")]